chung-v/2024-t1w8-euro-cup-manager/README.md

     - Filter and display high-scoring matches.
     - Save match data to a JSON file.
     - Error handling for user input and file operations.

+To make a .sh file executable, run this command:
+'''
+chmod +x run.sh
+'''